EDITOR’S NOTE: This story was originally published in June 2017.

 Kelly’s passion and enthusiasm for bees is contagious, and it’s clear that it resonates in the visitors and customers at Asheville Bee Charmer.

 “We get feedback on our POS system when people come into the store, and one of the things that people say is: I realized I don’t need to be a beekeeper to help a bee,” Kelly says.
 “There are so many easy things that you can do, like planting bee-friendly plants and not mowing down your dandelions until the bees are done with them.”

-To help inspire people to cook with raw honey and raise even more awareness, Allen and Kelly have published their very first cookbook to be released later this summer: The Asheville Bee Charmer Cookbook: Sweet and Savory Recipes Inspired by 28 Honey Varietals and Blends.
-The thoughtfully curated, beautifully designed cookbook features everything from cocktails to entrées to desserts, and is available for pre-order online.
-The book’s official release date is August 8, 2017.
+To help inspire people to cook with raw honey and raise even more awareness, Allen and Kelly have published their very own cookbook: The Asheville Bee Charmer Cookbook: Sweet and Savory Recipes Inspired by 28 Honey Varietals and Blends.
+The thoughtfully curated, beautifully designed cookbook features everything from cocktails to entrées to desserts.

 Asheville Bee Charmer